 Jun.-Prof. Dr. Annemarie Verkerk

-I am a linguistic typologist working with phylogenetic methods for studying language diversity.
+I am a linguistic typologist working with corpus-based and phylogenetic methods for studying language diversity.
 My current research adds this angle to the SFB 1102 IDeaL project in order to explain cross-linguistic patterns in information distribution.
+For the 3rd Phase of SFB 1102 funding, Luigi Talamo and I have beep preparing CIEP+, the Corpus of Indo-European Prose and more.
+Read more about CIEP here.

-This research program spans from work on inferring phylogenetic relationships
+My research program spans from work on inferring phylogenetic relationships (phylogenetic trees)…

 - for example, on the Dravidian language family, see here;